vishvAsa/notes/history/homo/sapiens/iranian-farmer/iranian-farmer-invasion.md

 Indus Valley civilization (IVC) area were settled by a people heavy in Iranian Farmer input (over a prior IHG substrate).

 - A Bronze Age civilisation lasting from 3300 BCE to 1300 BCE, and in its mature form from 2600 BCE to 1900 BCE.
+- 3200-2600 BC Kot Dijian tradition emerged as unified pottery type across Indus River Valley & into Haryana & Rajasthan.
+They built walls around their settlements that were 6 m thick & 5 m tall.
+They had carts, bull figurines, & large brick platforms.
+Bricks were uniform in size.
+- 2800-2600 BC several Indus River Valley Civilization settlements were burned, & almost all were abandoned.
+Invaders from Baluchistan mixed with their predecessors & kept much of their material culture.
+After invasion, almost all settlements were built in virgin lands, not ruins.
 - noted for their urban planning, baked brick houses, elaborate drainage systems, water supply systems, clusters of large non-residential buildings, and new techniques in handicraft (carnelian products, seal carving) and metallurgy (copper, bronze, lead, and tin)
+- Indus Valley Civilization built even their small settlements with drains.

 ### Meluḫḫa
 - A prominent theory was that these people were referred to by neighboring civilizations as Meluḫḫa or Melukhkha (later giving rise to sanskrit mlecCha) \[[W](https://en.wikipedia.org/wiki/Meluhha)\].
 After the decline of the Indus civilization, the toponym Meluḫḫa was preserved in the cuneiform tradition as the designation for a distant exotic country.
 The knowledge of its location, however, was permanently lost.
 In the first half of the first millennium BCE, the kings of the Neo-Assyrian empire identified far-away Nubia, situated in Africa, as Meluḫḫa.

+## Ahar Banas
+Ahar-Banas Culture in Rajasthan was near a major copper deposit 3000-1500 BC.
+Some sites worked copper.
+They had a cultural change around 2000 BC & outlasted the IVC by centuries.
+They were connected to IVC by trade routes as well as the northern Deccan.

+## mALwa
+Kayatha Culture on the Malwa Plateau existed 2000-1700 BC.
+They had copper axes, and were in contact with Ahar-Banas as well as Malwa cultures.
+Malwa Phase succeeded Kayatha on Malwa Plateau 1700-1500 BC.
+They had swords of Middle Eastern influence or import.
+There may have been as many as four cultural turnovers in 200 years.
+There are signs of fires at one site.

 ## Population impact
 - large cities of Mohenjo-daro and Harappa very likely grew to contain between 30,000 and 60,000
+- Indus River Valley Civilization’s “Era of Integration” 2600-1900 BC featured rise of large urban areas & cultural homogenization.
+IVC at the time was 20x size of Egypt & 10x size of Mesopotamia.
+Over 1000 known settlements from Era of Integration are known.
 - the civilisation itself during its florescence may have contained between one and five million individuals.
 - the indian IVC expansion out of the NW looks to be 50% of native substrate